-Sequence Diagrams
+Sequence Diagram

 Sequence diagrams show how processes interact with each other over time.
 They are essential for documenting API flows, system integrations, and protocol specifications.